Medical/Professional Relations

 What are the benefits of these processes?

-By offering applicants new options to sign and submit the SSA-827, we improve our process and provide better service to our customers.
+By offering applicants options to sign and submit the SSA-827, we improve our process and provide better service to our customers.
 Social Security estimates that, on average, this reduces disability application processing time by nine days on cases filed online or by telephone, resulting in applicants receiving much needed medical insurance coverage and cash benefits sooner.
 Applicants filing over the internet also benefit from a streamlined process that allows for the online submission of all parts of their disability application.

 I am applying for disability benefits.
 How does this affect me?

-By signing the SSA-827 using one of our new processes, you will not have to print, sign, and mail (or deliver) a paper copy of the form to a Social Security office.
+By signing the SSA-827 using one of our processes, you will not have to print, sign, and mail (or deliver) a paper copy of the form to a Social Security office.
 This means that we can begin processing the disability claim sooner.

 I provide Social Security with patient or student records.
 How does this affect me?